According to your contract, each of your Campaign instances is provisioned with a specific amount of database space.

 Select the desired instance from the Instance List to display information about the instance’s database capacity and used space.

-You can check the last time the workflow ran below the Used Space and Provided Space metrics.
+Additionally, you can receive notifications when one of your databases is reaching its c last time the workflow ran below the Used Space and Provided Space metrics.
 Note that, if the workflow has not been running since more than 3 days, we recommend reaching out to Adobe Customer care so that they investigate why the workflow is not running.

 The Database utilization area provides a graphical representation of the minimum, average and maximum database utilization over the last 7 days as well as the 90% database utilization threshold represented by a red dotted curve.